Why niacinamide is one of my favorite nutrients

 While most of the biochemical functions of vitamin B3 can be performed either by niacin or niacinamide, only niacin influences serum lipid levels.
-In addition, niacin has a vasodilatory action, which does not appear to occur with niacin.
+In addition, niacin has a vasodilatory action, which does not appear to occur with niacinamide.
 When vitamin B3 is being used for reasons other than improving lipid levels or promoting vasodilation, niacinamide is usually the preferred form, since it causes fewer adverse effects.

 Key clinical uses

 Kaufman reported in the 1940s and 1950s that supplementation with niacinamide in doses of 900-4,000 mg per day produced good results in more than 600 patients with osteoarthritis.
 Treatment with niacinamide usually resulted in an increase in joint mobility, as well as subjective improvements in joint discomfort, inflammation, and pain.
 Benefits were usually evident after 3-4 weeks of treatment.
 Thereafter, progressive improvement occurred for 1-3 years if niacinamide was continued.